nuxeo/nuxeo-js-client/README.md

 ## Deprecated APIs

+__Base#timeout__ (since 3.6.0)

+The `timeout` method available on the `Base` class is deprecated in favor of using directly the `httpTimeout` or `transactionTimeout` methods depending of what needs to be configured.

+Note that the `httpTimeout` is in milliseconds while the `transactionTimeout` is in seconds, so guessing the `transactionTimeout` from a `timeout` is a bad idea, you better need to be explicit.

 __Nuxeo#nuxeoVersion__ (since 3.5.0)

 The `nuxeoVersion` property of a Nuxeo client instance is deprecated in favor of the `serverVersion` property that allows correct versions comparison.